ahmedkaludi/ads-for-wp/readme.txt

 = 1.9.6 (21 September 2019) =

-* New Feature: Show Sticky Ads with DoubleClick ad type for AMP #174
+* New Feature: Sticky Ads with DoubleClick Ad type for AMP #174
-* New Feature: Need to make compatibility with outbrain code #207
+* New Feature: Added outbrain Ad type compatibility #207
-* New Feature: Taboola ad support #185
+* New Feature: Added Taboola Ad support #185
-* New Feature: Need to add MANTIS Ad Network #145
+* New Feature: Added MANTIS Ad Network #145
-* New Feature: Need to add Ezoic ad support #187
+* New Feature: Added Ezoic Ad support #187
-* New Feature: Need to add compatibility of Mediavine in ADS FOR WP #220
+* New Feature: Added compatibility of Mediavine #220
-* New Feature: Matched Content support #161
+* New Feature: Added Matched Content support #161
-* New Feature: Request for new feature which Support for multi-size ad requests #176
+* New Feature: Added new feature to support multi-size ad requests #176
 * Bug Fixed: After update ads are decentralized #244

 = 1.9.5 (09 September 2019) =